fikriprayoga1/kindercastle-fullstack-test/README.md

 Open your terminal for Linux Based

 #### Step 3
-type `git clone https://github.com/fikriprayoga1/kindercastle-fullstack-test.git` and than enter
+type `git clone https://github.com/fikriprayoga1/kindercastle-fullstack-test.git` and then press enter

 #### Step 4
-type `cd kindercastle-fullstack-test` and than enter
+type `cd kindercastle-fullstack-test` and then press enter

 #### Step 5
-type `docker build -t kindercastle_image:1.0.0 .` and than enter
+type `docker build -t kindercastle_image:1.0.0 .` and then press enter

 #### Step 6
-type `docker compose up -d`
+type `docker compose up -d` and then press enter

 ### Testing
 #### Step 1
-Go to root of server.go file by type `cd src` and than enter
+Go to root of server.go file by type `cd src` and then press enter

 #### Step 2
-type `go test .` and than enter
+type `go test .` and then press enter

 ### API
 You can use postman collection in this folder to see all about api

 ### Warning
 #### Server not running
 Ensure server running.
-You can type `docker logs kindercastle_container` and than enter to check your server
+You can type `docker logs kindercastle_container` and then press enter to check your server status

 ## Server Tester
 You can test the server using postman collection.
 Import postman collection v2.1 in this folder